KaburaJ/Booking-App/README.md

 Before diving into the code, certain key words have to be understood.
 They include:
 1. **Widget**
 This feature is graphical and provides information through which a user can interact with an application.
 Widgets are of two types: **Stateless** and **stateful**.
-- A **stateless** widget refers to widgets which are immutable.
+- **Stateless** widgets refer to widgets which are immutable.
 Simply put, stateless widgets do not change even when there are obvious changes in the app such as variations in the input parameters.
 A good example is a text widget.
 - A **stateful** widget changes in sync with the input data or parameters and are the complete opposite of stateless widgets.
 They are mutable.
 Thus, in the selection of a stateless or stateful widget- which you will see plenty of times in this project, is entirely based on whether or not the UI at that particular instance is expected to change or not.
 Stateless, UI will not change.
 Stateful, UI might change.
 Well, you get the idea.
 2. **Container**